By

 Fall Prevention While Aging in Place

 It is important to pay attention to what conditions and ailments you have that may be contributing to your personal fall risk.
 Be sure to incorporate any fall prevention techniques you may need, such as purchasing a personal alarm system from Alert1.
-An aging in place specialist can also suggest home modifications for the elderly as well as recommend other aging in place solutions.
+An aging in place specialist can also suggest home modifications for the elderly.

 With an Alert1 emergency response solution, you can be assured that help is always just one button-press away.
 An in-home senior life-saving alert system is perfect for those who mainly stay indoors, while an on-the-go elderly fall alert system is more suited for active seniors seeking protection both indoors and out.